lnug/speakers/README.md

 ## How
 Its simple.
 [Open an issue](https://github.com/lnug/speakers/issues/new) to submit a talk.

-Please provide the following information:
+Please structure the issue as following:

 - Title: [Talk Title]
-- Month: [Preferred Month]
-- Twitter: [Twitter Username]

-If you have any questions regarding an event or your talk, please add an **extra** comment to your issue and we'll be in touch.
+- Body: [Abstract of your talk]

+If you are looking for feedback on your talk or have additional question, reply to your issue with  **extra comments** stating your questions but please keep them off the body of the original issue text itself

-* Please conform to the issue structure so that we can use the api to automate some of the event admin.
+### * Please conform to the issue structure so that we can use the api to automate some of the event admin.

 ## Confirmation
 - Once your issue is assigned a milestone, it has been approved and confirmed.